kaiachain/kaia-docs/docs/references/signed-message.md

 # Signed message standards

 Wallet private keys are primarily used to sign transactions, but the same key can also be used to sign any application-specific messages.
-Users can use signed message to allow users to cryptographically authorize an action.
-This off-chain signaturess can save gas and transaction count on the blockchain.
+Users can use signed messages to cryptographically authorize actions.
+These off-chain signatures can save gas and reduce transaction count on the blockchain.

-There are various technical methods, or standards to message signing.
+There are various technical methods, or standards, for message signing.
 Sure, digital signature is a fundamental function of ECDSA.
 Nevertheless, several standards were devised to separate message signature from transaction signature and to improve interoperability between applications.
-Without signature standards, message signing functions could sign arbitrary ashes so the user signs malicious transaction hashes disguised as messages.
-To prevent this from happening, messagge signing standards modifies the message so the signature cannot be used for other purposes.
+Without signature standards, message signing functions could sign arbitrary hashes so the user signs malicious transaction hashes disguised as messages.
+To prevent this from happening, message signing standards modify the message so the signature cannot be used for other purposes.

 Different wallets and SDKs support varying range of those standards, so you should choose an appropriate method suited for your application.

 ## Signing raw message

-Signing the massage as-is is the most simple approach.
+Signing the message as-is is the simplest approach.
 Because this is risky for the reasons mentioned above, it is rarely used today.

 Among the ecosystem tools, MetaMask supports raw message signing via `eth_sign` method after explicit user consent.
 This feature is only maintained for backwards compatibility and must not be used in new projects.
 It's worth reading the article [What is 'eth sign' and why is it a risk?](https://support.metamask.io/privacy-and-security/what-is-eth_sign-and-why-is-it-a-risk/)